GenerationSoftware/pt-v5-autotasks-monorepo/packages/prize-claimer/README.md

 ### PRIZE CLAIMER SPECIFIC:

-FEE_RECIPIENT: Address of the account that will receive the profit for claiming prizes on other's behalf
+REWARD_RECIPIENT: Address of the account that will receive the profit for claiming prizes on other's behalf

 ```